Need to talk? Call 1800 882 436.

 Ringworm is a common, contagious skin infection that causes a ring-like red rash with a clear centre.
 It commonly occurs on the scalp, feet and groin, but it can appear almost anywhere on the body.

 Ringworm is caused by a fungus, not a worm, and is usually treated with over-the-counter antifungal creams.
-You should keep your child home from childcare or school until a day after you have started treatment to prevent spreading the infection.
+You should keep your child home from childcare or school until a day after you have started treatment, to prevent spreading the infection.

 Prickly heat (heat rash)

 Heat rash might appear if your baby gets hot in a humid environment.
 The rash shows as tiny red bumps or blisters on the skin, which can be very itchy.
-Cooling your baby down and avoiding humidity is the best way to prevent heat rash, which usually clears within 2 to 3 days without treatment.
+Cooling your baby down and avoiding humidity is the best way to prevent heat rash, which usually clears within 2 - 3 days without treatment.

 Impetigo (school sores)

 Impetigo is a highly contagious bacterial infection of the skin.
 It causes red sores and blisters that form a yellow crust.
-It is very common in children aged 2 to 6, and it is not usually serious in this age group, but it can be dangerous for newborn babies.
+It is very common in children aged 2 - 6, and it is not usually serious in this age group, but it can be dangerous for newborn babies.

 Hives (urticaria)